robertmaynard/cfarm/README.md

 ##What cfarm is doing##

-When you call setup cfarm ssh's in to the remote machine and enters the source directory where it will create a subdirectory called .cfarm_worker, this hidden directory is a bare git repository.
-We than configure a post_recieve hook that sets the working directory for the bare git repo to be the source directory.
+When you call setup cfarm ssh's in to the remote machine and enters the source directory where it will create a git repo with an explicit working tree.
+We than configure a post_recieve hook that sets up the working directory and updates / inits all submodules.
 This setup means that we can always push commits without worry, and can send patches easily to the machine.

 Next setup will push the master branch of your repository to the machine you have setup.